Namibia travel destination

 Is it safe to travel to Namibia?

 Namibia is considered one of the safest countries in Africa for travelers.
-While petty crime like pickpocketing can occur in Windhoek, violent crime against tourists is rare; always keep your vehicle locked and valuables out of sight.
+While petty crime like pickpocketing can occur in Windhoek, violent crime against tourists is rare; most visitors find the country very peaceful and welcoming.

-When is the best time to visit for wildlife?
+What is the best time for wildlife viewing?

-The dry winter months from July to October are best for wildlife viewing in Etosha National Park.
-During this time, animals congregate around waterholes, making them much easier to spot.
+The dry winter months from June to October are best for wildlife viewing in Etosha National Park.
+During this time, animals congregate around waterholes, making them much easier to spot against the sparse vegetation.

-English is the official language and is widely spoken in government, business, and tourism sectors.
-You will also frequently hear Afrikaans, German, and various indigenous languages like Oshiwambo.
+English is the official language and is widely spoken in all urban areas, hotels, and tourist destinations.
+You will also frequently hear Afrikaans and German, reflecting the country's complex colonial history.

 Ready for Namibia?